-Land and Buildings 02%
+Land and Buildings 02% p Training Authority

-Motor Vehicles neur 25%
+Motor Vehicles 25% P Training Authority

 Furniture and Fittings 20%

 Office Equipment 25%

 Computer Equipment 25%

 Computer Software 25%

 2.5 Assets impairment

 Tangible fixed assets and other assets are reviewed for impairment when events or changes in the economic circumstances indicate that the carrying amount of such assets may not be recoverable by the Authority.
 An estimate of the future discounted net cash flows of the related asset over the remaining useful life is used to determine whether the assets are recoverable and to measure any impairment by reference to fair value.
 Fair value is generally estimated using the Authority's expectation of discounted net cashflows.